Higher genus theory: Expansion groups and expansion Lie algebras

 The assignment $x_i \mapsto g_i$ for $i \in [n]$ certainly extends uniquely to a homomorphism from $F_n$ to $G$ thanks to the universal property of a free group.
 On the other hand since $G$ is an $n$-expansion group, it is clear that the kernel of such a homomorphism must contain $\widetilde{N}$.
 Hence it induces a homomorphism from $\mathcal{C}([n])$ to $G$.
 It clearly respects the structure of an $n$-expansion group.
 Therefore (as we explained above) it must automatically be surjective thanks to Proposition \ref{n-expansion groups are finite}. \end{proof}

-To state our main theorem we first introduce the analogues of $\text{G}([n], \bullet)$ for $n$-expansion groups.
+To state the main results of this section we first introduce the analogues of $\text{G}([n], \bullet)$ for $n$-expansion groups.
 It will be convenient to introduce for every $i \in [n]$ a different structure of $n$-expansion group for the abstract group

 in the following way.
 We let $V_{[n] - \{i\}}$ act on $V_{\{A \subseteq [n]: i \in A\}}$ by setting

 Define

 Define $g_{i, j} := (\text{id}, e_j)$ for $j \in [n] - \{i\}$ and $g_{i, i} := (\{i\}, \text{id})$.
 The group $G_i([n])$ has a natural projection map $\phi_i([n])$ onto $V_{[n]}$, which sends $g_{i, j}$ to $e_j$.